 Every woman has the opportunity to participate in preserving, promoting and perpetuating Conservative/Masorti Judaism through active giving to the Torah Fund Campaign of Women’s League in support of the Jewish Theological Seminary (New York, NY), Ziegler School of Rabbinic Studies (Los Angeles, CA), Schechter Institute of Jewish Studies (Jerusalem), Seminario Rabinico Latinoamericano (Buenos Aires), and Zacharias Frankel College (Potsdam).

 The Torah Fund campaign began in 1942 as a scholarship fund.
 In 1963, it merged with the Mathilde Schechter Residence Hall campaign that provided housing for undergraduate students.
 In time, the campaign identified needs and raised funds for specific projects, including:

 For the past several years, funds raised by Torah Fund have gone toward scholarships to all the schools.
-There are continuing opportunities for sisterhoods and individuals to provide support to all four institutions through Torah Fund.
+There are continuing opportunities for sisterhoods and individuals to provide support to all five institutions through Torah Fund.
 Thousands of dedicated volunteers have contributed to the spiritual, esthetic and material well being of these educational communities by supporting Torah Fund projects.